CTMM-TraIT/trait_workflow_runner/DevelopersInformation.md

 This page is meant for developers who want to change something about the Workflow Runner tool, send a patch with a bug fix or other improvement, or are interested in finding out more about the development process in general.

 We currently have some information on using git & GitHub (for code management) and Maven (for building the code).
-To enhance and monitor the code quality, we use Checkstyle (code style checker) and FindBugs (static code analysis tool).
+To enhance and monitor the code quality, we use Checkstyle (code style checker), FindBugs (static code analysis tool), PMD (another static code analysis tool), and CPD (copy/paste detector).

 Using git and GitHub